Runny Paint – 5 Easy Fixes to Watery Paint Problems

 Depending on what you are trying to accomplish, runny paint may ruin your attempts at creating an artistic work.

-• When you keep emulsion, latex, or acrylic paints setting around for an extended period of time
+Old paint can also have poor consistency and may appear watery especially if you keep emulsion, latex, or acrylic paints sitting around for an extended period of time.

-• When you leave enamel or oil-based paints unused for a long which will create a layer of oil that looks like water
+Or when you leave enamel or oil-based paints unused for a long which will create a layer of oil that looks like water.
+Basically, the longer you allow the paint to sit, the more is paint supposed to be watery.

 How to Thicken Watery Paint?